|Nutritional Guidelines (per serving)|

 Season to taste with salt and pepper.

-Use immediately over fresh gluten-free pasta, grilled veggies, or atop grilled fish - or chill in an air-tight container in the refrigerator for 3-5 days.
+Use immediately over fresh gluten-free pasta, grilled veggies, or atop grilled fish.

 Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels - not all brands are created equal.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.